filisko/testable-functions/README.md

 ```

 Keep in mind that the functions that it loads in the Stub file are based on the active PHP extensions at runtime.

+Using this tool is optional, but it's recommended.

 ## Other testing utilities